Guanidine, Vinegar and Health

 Tip of the Month (Corticotrophin and Thymex)

-Corticotrophin and Its Untoward Effects: Science Weekly (p.
-590, March 1958) reports that corticotrophin (ACTH) administered to test animals over a period of time causes in the female severe arteriosclerosis and in the male polyarteritis nodosa, gastric ulcers, testicular atrophy, and renal calculi, with hypertension occurring in both sexes.
+Corticotrophin and Its Untoward Effects: Science Weekly (March 1958, p.
+590) reports that corticotrophin (ACTH) administered to test animals over a period of time causes in the female severe arteriosclerosis and in the male polyarteritis nodosa, gastric ulcers, testicular atrophy, and renal calculi, with hypertension occurring in both sexes.
 Unusually rapid aging was a characteristic of the older animals.
 Adrenals were enlarged and the thymus was inhibited by the treatment.

 We believe the thymus is the normal antidote to the above-mentioned effects.
 Thymex is the thymus factor that we believe is the phagocyte activator of the thymus.
 We know from clinical experience that Thymex opposes the adrenal hormone cortisone.
 Cortisone blocks phagocyte control of infective processes and must be used with caution where any chronic infection exists.
 Swollen lymphatic glands, for instance, have shown prompt improvement after the use of Thymex but are aggravated by cortisone.